30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 I recommend booking as far out as possible to secure the best rate.
 Sites such as Booking.com usually have a flexible cancellation option (without prepayment required).
 Personally, I like to reserve a room at a family-friendly New York hotel as soon as I have my flights booked and then cancel/change it if I find a better rate later on.

-While I have two other posts on this topic (Best Family Suites in NYC and Best Hotels in NYC for Families), I typically use the following criteria when choosing a family friendly New York hotel.
+While I have several other posts on this topic (Best Family Suites in NYC and Best Hotels in NYC for Families), I typically use the following criteria when choosing a family friendly New York hotel.

 Location